ModelSEED/ModelSEEDpy/docs/source/index.rst

-Metabolic modeling with the ModelSEED Database in Python
+Metabolic modeling with the ModelSEED Database
 ________________________________________________________________________

 |PyPI version| |Downloads| |License|